tamaskis/Numerical_Differentiation_Toolbox-MATLAB/README.md

 doc_NDT function_name
 ```

-To open the PDF file with the technical documentation (Numerical_Differentiation_using_Finite_Difference_and_Complex_Step_Approximations.pdf) from the Command Window, type
+To open the PDF file with the technical documentation (Numerical_Differentiation.pdf) from the Command Window, type

 ```
 doc_NDT tech